ieee-vgtc/ieeevis.org/content/info/registration/conference-registration.md

 **Registration fees are not refundable.**
 Please submit all cancellation requests to [registration@ieeevis.org](mailto:registration@ieeevis.org).

-**Registration FAQs**
+## Fee waiver

+We realize that this year has impacted people in various ways — sometimes very disproportionately.
+If due to various hardship circumstances you are required to register due to providing a content-item but are not able to do so, you may apply for a hardship exemption.
+These will be decided upon by the General Chairs and the VEC chair.
+To apply, please submit a one page (Letter/A4) request stating the content-item and the nature of your hardship request.
+Please submit your request to [fee_waiver@ieeevis.org](mailto:fee_waiver@ieeevis.org) by *30 September for consideration*.

+## Registration FAQs

 **Q: The term 'content-item' was used.
 What does this mean?
 I have not heard this at IEEE VIS before.**
-A: For this year, we are associating fees with 'content-items' and not with participants.
-A content-item is a paper, short paper, poster, panel organization, or presentation that is given at any VIS conference track or associated event, including all symposiums and workshops.
-A single registration fee must be paid for each content-item.
+A: For this year, we are associating fees with ‘content-items’ and not with participants.
+A content-item is associated with a paper, short paper, poster, panel organization, and/or workshop organization and presentation.
+One content-item registration fee must be paid for a paper, short-paper and/or poster content-item.
+Two content-item registration fees must be paid for a panel organization and/or workshop organization and presentation content-item.

-**Q: Who has to register for content-items?**
-A: All presenters need to register because the video consent form is part of registration.
+**Q: As a follow-up on the previous question:  is the content-item registration fee the same for papers and workshops, etc.?**
+A: Papers published in the IEEE TVCG journal or IEEE Xplore require one ‘high tier’ content-item registration fee.
+Panels and workshop organization require two lower-tier content-item registration fees.
+Posters and workshop presentations require one ‘low tier’ content-item registration fee.
+For further clarifications please contact [registration@ieeevis.org](mailto:registration@ieeevis.org).

 **Q: I am a contributor to multiple content-items.
 Do I need to register multiple times?**
 A: Not necessarily.
 Each content-item requires only one registration fee be paid.
 For example: